Azure-Samples/Machine-Learning-Operationalization/documentation/aml-cli-reference.md

     -r                                : [Required] Runtime of the web service.
 Valid runtimes are python|spark-py.
     -s                                : Input and output schema of the web service.

-Note on the `-d` flag for attaching dependencies: If you pass the name of a directory that is not already bundled (zip, tar, etc.), that directory automatically gets tar’ed and is passed along, then automatically unbundled on the other end.
-If you pass in a directory that is already bundled, we treat it as a file and pass it along as is.
-It will not be unbundled automatically; you are expected to handle that in your code.
+Note on the `-d` flag for attaching dependencies: If you pass the name of an unbundled directory (that is, not zip, tar, etc.), that directory automatically gets tar'ed.
+The tarball is passed along and automatically unbundled on the other end.
+If you pass in a bundled directory, it is treated as a file and passed along as is.
+It is not unbundled automatically; you are expected to handle that in your code.

 **Get the keys for a service**